Q. I'm new to Linux and installed CentOS on my Laptop. How do I create a file from bash prompt without using GUI tools?

-A. Linux / UNIX offer many command line tools and text editors for creating text files.
-You can use vi or JOE text editor.
-It is a terminal-based text editor for Linux/Unix systems, available under the GPL.
+Linux / UNIX like operating system offers many command line tools and text editors for creating text files.
+You can use vi or joe text editor.
+It is a terminal-based text editor for Linux/Unix like systems, available under the GPL.
 It is designed to be easy to use.
+In short, you can use any one of the following tool:

 Create a Text File using cat command